 As you might have figured out by now, a big part of this blog is sharing some favorite international recipes.
 We have some favorite cuisines/regions, like most people, in part influenced by our travels.
 I have lots of recipes from some regions, others not so much.
 But I love discovering new dishes, new cuisines, and trying them out too.
 Some are very much authentic, others slightly adapted, but if the latter it’s almost always discussed in the post so you know what I have changed.
 Take a look around, and enjoy!

 Spain may be a relatively small country by global standards, but it has a wide variety of food.
 Coastal regions use more seafood while inland is more meat-based.
 There are stews, roasts and larger dishes like paella to enjoy with others as a main.
-Then there are tapas dishes that are perfect for bar-hopping, or put a few together to make a meal.
+Then there are tapas dishes that are perfect for bar-hopping, or put a few together to make a meal (start with what are tapas to learn more).
 Having lived in Spain a couple times, it will always be a favorite and that’s reflected in the number of dishes you’ll find here.
 Included within this are some Catalan regional dishes.

 I’m sure the whole British v Scottish thing is a bit confusing for most people, but as a Scot there is a difference.
 Scotland is a country/region within the UK (the country within a country is in itself confusing, but we won’t go there).
 Both are small countries, and while there are some things that overlap, others are quite regionally distinct.